Tokkser/OpenPowerlifting-XGboost/README.md

+# POWERLIFTING SYMMETRY AND PERFORMANCE PREDICTOR

+PROJECT OVERVIEW
+This project uses XGBoost Regression to analyze powerlifting performance data from the OpenPowerlifting dataset.
+The goal is to predict any one of the three primary lifts (Squat, Bench Press, or Deadlift) by using the other two lifts, Age, Sex, and Bodyweight as inputs.
+This allows for the identification of strength outliers and "Symmetry Gaps" in a lifter's profile.
+Note that the dataset uses Tested, Raw lifters in full meets.

-MODEL PERFORMANCE
+## MODEL PERFORMANCE

-Deadlift Model
+1. DEADLIFT MODEL

-Features: Age, Sex, Bodyweight, Squat, Bench
+Inputs: Age, Sex, Bodyweight, Squat, Bench

-Result: R2 Score 0.899 | RMSE 18.6 kg
+Accuracy: R2 Score 0.899 | RMSE 18.6 kg

-Squat Model
+2. SQUAT MODEL

-Features: Age, Sex, Bodyweight, Bench, Deadlift
+Inputs: Age, Sex, Bodyweight, Bench, Deadlift

-Result: R2 Score 0.910 | RMSE 17.2 kg
+Accuracy: R2 Score 0.910 | RMSE 17.2 kg

-Bench Model
+3. BENCH MODEL

-Features: Age, Sex, Bodyweight, Squat, Deadlift
+Inputs: Age, Sex, Bodyweight, Squat, Deadlift

-Result: R2 Score 0.884 | RMSE 14.2 kg
+Accuracy: R2 Score 0.884 | RMSE 14.2 kg

-KEY INSIGHTS
+## KEY INSIGHTS

-Feature importance analysis shows that Age has a significantly higher impact on Bench Press predictions compared to the Squat or Deadlift.
+* AGE SENSITIVITY: Feature importance analysis shows that Age has a significantly higher impact on Bench Press predictions compared to the Squat or Deadlift..

-The models successfully identify specialists.
-For example, a lifter with an elite deadlift relative to their squat will show a high "Symmetry Gap," marking them as a specialized outlier rather than a balanced lifter.

-SETUP AND INSTALLATION
+## SETUP AND INSTALLATION

-Requirements: Python (pandas, xgboost, scikit-learn, matplotlib).
+1. REQUIREMENTS: Python installed with pandas, xgboost, scikit-learn, and matplotlib.

-Data: Download the CSV from OpenPowerlifting.org.
+2. DATA: Download the CSV from OpenPowerlifting.org.
 Save it in the same directory as the notebook and name it "openpowerlifting.csv".

-Execution: Run the Jupyter Notebook cells to clean the data and train the models.
+3. EXECUTION: Run the Jupyter Notebook cells to clean the data and train the models.
+The final cell provides an interactive loop for personal strength predictions.

-USAGE Use the interactive loop in the final cell of the notebook.
+USAGE:
 Input your Age, Sex (1 for Male, 0 for Female), Bodyweight, and two known lifts to receive a predicted value for your third lift.

-PROJECT STRUCTURE
+PROJECT STRUCTURE:

 Powerlifting_Analysis.ipynb: Main notebook for training and inference.

-README.txt: Project documentation.
+README.md: Project documentation.

+LICENSE:
-LICENSE This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.